gyaniyogi/mylearning/README.md

-# mylearning is project where you will get git training such as commands, question and answers.
+# mylearning is project where you will get DevOps training materials for various technologies such as commands, question and answers.